 Provide your bird with entertainment and toys.
 Parrots are intelligent birds, and can be prone to psychological disorders if they become bored.

 Ensure the toys you buy do not have parts that can be removed, will not get tangled around your bird, and are not toxic.
-You can choose from a wide selection of toys on the Northern Parrots website.

 Register with a specialist avian vet – pronto!